Regina Greer on making connections and lasting change

 What is your motivation for doing this work?

 An intrinsic need to help people.
 I have a passion to see the world around me get better and to see process improvement throughout the community.
-As I look at the ways we do things, we talk a lot about how things can get better, but the actual ability to affect change and influence – that drives my work.
+As I look at the ways we impact lives every day, we talk about how things can get better, but the actual ability to influence and drive real change beyond the discussions – that drives my work.

 Tell us about the need for United Way 2-1-1 in the region.